Dominica national football team: Current squad

-The following players were called up for the 2022 FIFA World Cup qualification matches against Anguilla and Barbados on 2 and 9 June 2021.
+The following players were called up for the 2026 FIFA World Cup qualification – CONCACAF second round matches against British Virgin Islands and Dominican Republic on 4 and 10 June 2025.

-Caps and goals correct as of 28 March 2021, after the match against Panama.
+Caps and goals correct as of 11 May 2025, after the match against Barbados.

 Recent call-ups

+The following players have been called up for the team within the last twelve months.